-The Council is required to repay an element of the accumulated General Fund capital spend each year (the CFR) through a revenue charge (the Minimum Revenue Provision - MRP), although it is also allowed to undertake additional voluntary payments if desired (Voluntary Revenue Provision - VRP).
+Under Regulation 27 of the Local Authorities (Capital Finance and Accounting) (England) Regulations 2003, where the Council has financed capital expenditure by borrowing, it is required to repay an element of the accumulated General Fund capital spend each year (the CFR) through a revenue charge (the MRP).
+It is also allowed to undertake additional voluntary payments if desired (Voluntary Revenue Provision - VRP).

-DLUHC Regulations have been issued which require the full Council to approve an MRP Statement in advance of each year.
+Full Council is required to approve an MRP Policy Statement in advance of each financial year.
 A variety of options are provided to councils, so long as there is a prudent provision.
-The MRP Policy is in Appendix 4.
+The MRP Policy is located in Appendix 4.

-The Council, in conjunction with its Treasury Management advisors, considers the MRP policy to be prudent.
+The Council, in conjunction with its treasury advisor, considers the MRP policy to be prudent.